ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ![!Audio](../img/RaceTimerTutorial/audio_props.png){: .center loading="lazy" }

-Next, we need to add the audio and finish line trigger as custom properties on the **RaceManager_Client** script.
+Next, you need to add the audio and finish line trigger as custom properties on the **RaceManager_Client** script.

 1. Drag and drop the audio for **Get Ready** as a custom property and rename it to **readySnd**.
 2. Drag and drop the audio for **Go** as a custom property and rename it to **goSnd**.